darkfender85/CleverProgrammerCourse/Mod-10/TwitterClone/twitter-clone-app/readme.md

     - Set the value of input search using the text
     - Call `getTwitterData()` function

-## TODO: Create HTML and Style for Next Page Button
+## DONE: Create HTML and Style for Next Page Button

 #### HINTS: